 These trips are for newcomers to cross country skiing, those who have had some time away from cross country skiing, or cross country skiers wanting a refresher before moving on to more challenging trips.
 Previous alpine ski experience could be helpful, but is not essential.
 Full instruction is given on the ski techniques and equipment.
-All skiing will take place on prepared tracks on relatively flat terrain.
+All skiing will take place on prepared tracks on flat and undulating terrain.
 Instruction will also be given on how to control speed and direction.
-You will be taught how to initiate a basic 'snowplough' to enable you to control your speeds on gentle slopes.
+You will be taught how to initiate a basic 'snowplough' to enable you to control your speed when travelling downhill.
 We will expect you to have a reasonable level of fitness so that you can be active and on skis over the course of the day for approximately 4 hours.

 For our ‘Skate skiing’ trips the description above applies for the main part, but clearly the emphasis is on acquiring the basic skating technique, improving balance and co-ordination.
 You will learn all the essential skills to begin your ‘skating’ ski career.